-Our analysis of information design focuses what we will sometimes call the omniscient case: the information designer knows not only the payoff-relevant state of the world, but also knows the players' prior information about the state and others' information.
-We also consider information design with private information, where players' prior information is not known by the information designer, even though she knows everything about the payoff-relevant states (which are in turn not known by the players).
+Our analysis of information design focusses what we will sometimes call the omniscient case: the information designer knows not only the payoff-relevant state of the world, but also knows the players' prior information about the state and others' information.
+We also consider information designer, even though she knows everything about the payoff-relevant states (which are in turn not known by the players).
 There are two cases to consider here: an information designer may be able to condition on the reported realizations of the players' signals even if she does not know them (information design with elicitation) or she may be unable to do so (information design without elicitation).
-If the information designer has no information of her own, then these three scenarios (omniscient, private information with elicitation and private information without elicitation) correspond to versions of incomplete information correlated equilibrium: in the terminology of Forges (1993), the Bayesian solution, communication equilibrium, and strategic form correlated equilibrium, respectively.
+If the information with elicitation and private information without elicitation) correspond to versions of incomplete information correlated equilibrium: in the terminology of Forges (1993), the Bayesian solution, communication equilibrium, and strategic form correlated equilibrium, respectively.

 Once the information designer has picked the information structure, the players decide how to play the resulting game of incomplete information.
 There may be multiple Bayes Nash equilibria of the resulting game.
 In our treatment of the information design problem, we have been implicitly assuming that the designer can pick which equilibrium is played.
 Under this maintained assumption, we can appeal to the revelation principle, and focus attention on information structures where the signal space is set equal to the action space, and the signals have the interpretation that they are action recommendations.
 In the single player case, this maintained equilibrium selection assumption is without loss of generality.
-But just as the revelation principle breaks down in mechanism design if the designer does not get to pick the best equilibrium (as in Maskin (1999)), it similarly breaks down for information design.2 We follow Mathevet, Perego, and Taneva (2016) in formally describing a notion of maxmin information design, where an information designer gets to pick an information structure but the selected equilibrium is the worst one for the designer.
+But just as the revelation principle breaks down in mechanism design if the designer does not get to pick the best equilibrium (as in Maskin (1999)), it similarly breaks down for information design.
+We follow Mathevet, Perego, and Taneva (2016) in formally describing a notion of maxmin information design, where an information designer gets to pick an information structure but the selected equilibrium is the worst one for the designer.
 We note how some existing work can be seen as an application of maxmin information design, in particular, an extensive literature on "robustness to incomplete information" (Kajii and Morris (1997)).

-2This point has been highlighted by Carroll (2016) and Mathevet, Perego, and Taneva (2016).
+&lt;sup>2This point has been highlighted by Carroll (2016) and Mathevet, Perego, and Taneva (2016).

 This paper focusses on static settings when all information structures are allowed, and free, and there is a single information designer.
 This allows an appeal to the revelation principle.
 Of course, there are many (static) settings where the impact of different information structures has been studied, without allowing all information structures.
 Two classic examples would be information sharing in oligopoly (Novshek and Sonnenschein (1982)) and the linkage principle in auction theory (Milgrom and Weber (1982)).
-Optimal information design in dynamic settings has been studied recently in applications of Ely, Frankel, and Kamenica (2015), Ely (2017) and Xandri (2016).
+Optimal information design in dynamic settings has been studied recently in applications of Ely, Frankel, and Kamenica (2015), Ely (2017) and Passadore and Xandri (2016).
 Doval and Ely (2016) study a general class of optimal dynamic information design problems.
 Horner and Skrzypacz (2016) surveys work on information design more generally in dynamic settings.
 Kamenica and Gentzkow (2014) consider the case of costly information and Gentzkow and Kamenica (2017) allow for multiple information designers.
+This paper provides a conceptual synthesized guide to the literature; we discuss applications when they are relevant for this purpose, but make no attempt to survey applications.